What are dental implants?

 Are dental implants affordable?

 White Mountain Dental Implant and Oral Surgery Center provides expert dental implant placement at affordable prices.
-The best way to determine your specific dental implant cost at our North Conway, NH, practice is to request a consultation appointment with Dr. Williams.
+The best way to determine your specific dental implant cost at our practice is to request a consultation appointment with Dr. Williams.
 During this first visit, you and Dr. Williams will work side-by-side to create a treatment plan just for you — your cost estimate will be known at this time.

 Can my child receive dental implants if they lose a permanent tooth?